 When you practice starvation as a means towards minimalism – you defeat the whole purpose of being a minimalist.

-It is same as saying that you intend to observe a fast and you can’t help but think of just food.
+It is the same as saying that you intend to observe a fast and you can’t help but think of just-food.

 Minimalism to persist should get accompanied with gratification and gratitude.